usgs/neic-locator/README.md

 To build the docker image, with docker installed and neic-locator built:

 1. In a command window, change directories to /neic-locator/
-2. To build the docker container, run the command `docker build -t neiclocator:latest .`
+2. To build the docker container, run the command `docker build -t usgs/neic-locator:latest .`

 Using
 -----